daattali/colourpicker/README.md

 ### Addin vs gadget

 The Plot Colour Helper is available as both a gadget and an RStudio addin.
-This means that it can be either invoked through the *Addins* menu, or as a function (`plotHelper()`).
+This means that it can be invoked in one of two ways:

+-   Highlight code for a plot and select the addin through the *Addins* menu, or
+-   Call the `plotHelper(code)` function with plot code as the first parameter.

 There is a small difference between the two: invoking the addin via `plotHelper()` will merely return the final colour list as a vector, while using the *Addins* menu will result in the entire plot code and colour list getting inserted into the document.

-### Initial plot code can be either text or code

-If you use the `plotHelper()` function, the first parameter is the code for a plot.
-This code can either be in the form of text, or it can be real code.
-For example, both of the following are valid:

-    plotHelper( ggplot(mtcars, aes(mpg, wt)) + geom_point(col = CPCOLS) )
-    plotHelper("ggplot(mtcars, aes(mpg, wt)) + geom_point(col = CPCOLS)")
+### Most important to understand: Use `CPCOLS` in your plot code

+The Plot Colour Helper lets you run code for a plot, and select a list of colours.
+But how does the list of colours get linked to the plot?
+The colour list is available as a variable called `CPCOLS`.
+This means that in order to refer to the colour list, you need to use that variable in your plot code.
+You can even refer to it more than once if you want to select colours for multiple purposes in the plot:

+    plotHelper(ggplot(iris, aes(Sepal.Length, Petal.Length)) +
+        geom_point(aes(col = Species)) +
+        scale_colour_manual(values = CPCOLS[1:3]) +
+        theme(panel.background = element_rect(CPCOLS[4])),
+        colours = 4)

-### Default plot if no code provided
+### Default plot if no code is provided

 To more easily access the tool, you can call `plotHelper()` with no parameters or select the addin without highlighting any code.
 In that